bfollington/GDXPunk/README.md

 Planned Features:
 - Entities using Spine animations as their graphic
-- Loading textures from atlases
+- Loading textures from atlases (for Entities or TileLayers)
 - Creating animations from a sequence of single images
 - Optional polygonal tilemap collisions for slopes etc.
 - Implement chunky pixel rendering using render to texture